Japan has always been regarded as a leader in the field of small

 The pico-satellite known as PRISM - now in orbit- is equipped with a

-multi-lens refracting optical system and is capable of
+multi-lens refracting optical system and is capable of performing high

 resolution imagery capture with approximately 30 meters of ground